- Exercise & Fitness

 I realized that I had a problem when I was trying to do a Down Dog position during Yoga class.
 After about 5 seconds my wrists were so sore that I couldn't continue the position.
-After thinking a little more I realized that I hardly ever moved my wrists up and down or to the sides.
-Putting a little strain on them really caused me pain.
+After thinking a little more I realized that I hardly ever moved my them up and down or to the sides.

 When on a long driving trip, my right wrist started to hurt every time I put it on the steering wheel.
-At that point I knew I had to do something to fix my poor wrists.
+At that point I knew I had to do something to fix my problem.

-What follows are the warmups and exercises that I have learned to use for my wrist pain.
+What follows are the warm ups and exercises that I have learned to use for my pain.
 I am not a doctor so these are just the ones I found that suited me.

 Your Wrists Are An Important Part Of Your Body

 If you can't move your wrists and hands, many of your daily tasks can't be performed.
-Wrist exercises will help.
+Exercises will help.

 Warm Up Those Wrists

-Here are the exercises I do vitually everyday as part of my warm up routine.
+Here are the exercises I do most everyday as part of my warm up routine.

 - Bend the elbow at a 45 degree angle and place the forearm on a table or on your knee.
 Make certain that the wrist is extended beyond the table or knee so that it can be freely moved.

-- With the wrist in a flat neutral position, raise the hand up as far as you can comfortably go, then lower the hand down as far as is comfortable.
-Don't strain the wrist, this is just warmup.
+- In a flat neutral position, raise the hand up as far as you can comfortably go, then lower the hand down as far as is comfortable.
+Don't strain the wrist, this is just warm up.
 Do 3 sets of 10 movements.

-- With the wrist in a flat neutral position, move the hand sideways to the right as far as you comfortably can then move it far to the left.
+- Again in a flat neutral position, move the hand sideways to the right as far as you comfortably can then move it far to the left.
 Do 3 sets of 10 movements.